 Regardless of the laws where you live, if you think like a coach, then you've evolved away from thinking that just having enough to get by is okay, and you actively choose to set yourself up for success in every way possible, instead.
 You're interested in best practices, not just minimum standards.
 Coach certification helps set you up for success and it represents coaching best practices.

-Given all the good reasons why coaches, especially new coaches, benefit from coach certification, I sometimes wonder why some coaches persist in telling new coaches they don't need it.
+Given all the good reasons why coaches, especially new coaches, benefit from coach certification, I sometimes wonder why a few coaches persist in telling new coaches they don't need it.
 Do they secretly want new coaches to fail, so there will be less competition?
 Are they terrified that the march toward professionalism will leave them in the dust?
 I don't know.
 But whenever I write about certification, some disgruntled coach leaves an angry, jeering, or paranoid comment on this blog, or on Facebook, or LinkedIn.
+UPDATE: See examples of this type of response, below, in comments #5, 6, & 10.

 Clearly this is a hot-button issue for some.
 But if you're a new coach, don't just take advice.
 Get the facts and decide for yourself.